ilnazTayebi/JSONSchemaDiscoveryReproduction/README.md

   > git clone https://github.com/ilnazTayebi/JSONSchemaDiscoveryReproduction.git
 - Build the Docker image from scratch
   > cd JSONSchemaDiscoveryReproduction
+- Since the dataset is huge and it takes alot of time to import all the data, users enable to Build and Run the docker-compose and pass the suitable variable based on   the need to import all three JSON data files or only one specific one.
+The collectionName name can be "venues" or "checkins" or "tweets" or "doall".
+In order to import all JSON data files choose the "doall"

-  > docker-compose up
+  > $env:collectionName=<"Collectionname">;docker-compose up

+    - Import venues JASON file

+    >$  $env:collectionName="venues";docker-compose up

+    - Import venues JASON file

+    >$  $env:collectionName="checkins";docker-compose up

+    - Import venues JASON file

+    >$  $env:collectionName="tweets";docker-compose up

+    - Import all three JASON files

+    >$  $env:collectionName="doall";docker-compose up

  - Now, we can get an interactive shell of the running docker service:

-  > $ docker exec -it api  bash
+   >$ docker exec -it apischemadiscovery  bash

-  -The measurement is based on the FOURSQUARE dataset, which is produced by ÇELIKTEN, E.; FALHER, G. L.; MATHIOUDAKIS, M. Modeling urban behavior mining geotagged social data.
+  - The measurement is based on the FOURSQUARE dataset, which is produced by ÇELIKTEN, E.; FALHER, G. L.; MATHIOUDAKIS, M. Modeling urban behavior mining geotagged social data.
 IEEE Transactions on Big Data, v.
 3, n.
 2, p.
 220–233,June 2017.
 Use the following step to evaluate the average processing time spent in the schema extraction process for FOURSQUARE the datasets :

-      -For generate the result based on  all tree Jason data files:
+      - For generate the result based on  all tree Jason data files:

-      > $ doallsteps.sh
+       >$ doallsteps.sh

-       -For generate the result based on the Venuess:
+      - For generate the result based on the Venuess:

-      > $ dovenuesschema.sh
+       >$ dovenuesschema.sh

-      -For generate the result based on the checkins:
+      - For generate the result based on the checkins:

-      > $ docheckinsschema.sh
+       >$ docheckinsschema.sh

-      -For generate the result based on the tweets:
+      - For generate the result based on the tweets:

-      > $ dotweetsschema.sh
+       >$ dotweetsschema.sh

-      -Runnig doallsteps.sh takes much time to run.
+      - Runnig doallsteps.sh takes much time to run.

-  -Finally, we need to visualise the results and generate the paper.While the paper is written in LaTeX, we use python to produce  the average processing time spent in the schema extraction process from the data, and integrate them into the LaTeX sources.
+  - Finally, we need to visualise the results and generate the paper.While the paper is written in LaTeX, we use python to produce  the average processing time spent in the schema extraction process from the data, and integrate them into the LaTeX sources.

-  > $ prepare_data.sh
+     >$ prepare_data.sh